TempeHS/The_Unsecure_PWA/.student_resources/file_attacks_and_side_channel_attacks/side_channel_example/README.md

 ### Step 3: Enumerate usernames based on response times

-Now that we know that there is a time based leak of information, we can enumerate users with this command:
+Now that we know that there is a time based leak of information, we can enumerate each user in a list [users.txt](users.txt) by comparing the average login time of 100 attempts for each username with the average login time of 100 attempts of a known username (admin):

 ```python
 python TimeBasedLoginUserEnum.py -u admin -t 32 -s 100 -f users.txt